Something went wrong. The page is temporarily unavailable.

 The interest rate on your car loan never changes.
 That means you can be absolutely certain your monthly repayments will remain the same for the entire term of the loan.

-If you know how much you need to borrow, you can easily work out your monthly repayments with our car loan calculator.
+If you know how much you need to borrow, you can work out the monthly payments on your loan using our calculator.
 The amount you repay each month depends on how much you want to borrow and the period over which you wish to repay the loan.

 If you need help working out what period to repay the loan over, see our guide to choosing the best repayment plan for you.